ScottyLabs/dynamic-routes/README.md

-# ScottyLabs Dynamic Routes API
+# ScottyLabs Go Links

-API for allowing dynamic creation of routes from the routes spreadsheet.
+Dynamically create short `go.scottylabs.org` links using a Google Spreadsheet.

 ## Usage
 Add the name of the route to use on the first column of the spreadsheet.
-Routes correspond to a route on the `href.scottylabs.org` subdomain e.g.
+Routes correspond to a route on the `go.scottylabs.org` subdomain e.g.

-`path` => `href.scottylabs.org/path`
+`path` => `go.scottylabs.org/path`

 Fill in the corresponding redirect location on the second column of the routes spreadsheet.